lizita/tidytuesday/BlackHistory.md

 ## Tidy Tuesday Week 25 - African-American History

 This is my first week exploring tidy tuesday data.
-Information about the project and datasets is at https://github.com/rfordatascience/tidytuesday.
-Before working with this data I watched Julia Silge's excellent [screencast] (https://juliasilge.com/blog/captive-africans-voyages/) and picked up some great ways to find missing values and recode data.
+Information about the project and datasets is at [the tidytuesday github](https://github.com/rfordatascience/tidytuesday).
+Before working with this data I watched Julia Silge's excellent [screencast](https://juliasilge.com/blog/captive-africans-voyages/) and picked up some great ways to find missing values and recode data.